Goofus and Gallant: Format

-The comic, published monthly in Highlights for Children, consists of two panels depicting the actions of two children, Goofus and Gallant.
-Gallant's actions are always virtuous and respectful, in contrast to Goofus's, which are always rude and selfish.
-They are presented side by side with a brief caption (e.g. "Goofus turns on the television when there are guests; whenever guests arrive, Gallant turns off the television at once.") though the direct results of their actions, good or bad, are never depicted.
+The comic consists of two panels contrasting the actions of two children, Goofus and Gallant.
+Gallant is always kind and respectful, while Goofus is always rude and selfish.
+They are presented side by side with a brief caption (e.g. "Goofus turns on the television when there are guests; whenever guests arrive, Gallant turns off the television at once.")
+The direct results of their actions are never depicted.
 For many years, a short line of text reading "Gallant shows correct behavior" was included at the bottom of the comic.

 The strip's protagonists have varied in age and appearance over time, variously shown with long or short, or dark or light hair and aged twelve or eight or five years old.
 Goofus and Gallant have never appeared in the same panel of the comic.

 According to Brown, who was editor of Highlights for Children, "Without Goofus, Gallant would be bland and no one would pay attention.
 But kids see parts of themselves in both characters.
 No one is as good as Gallant, and no one is as bad as Goofus.
 But being more like Gallant is something to strive for."
+By the 2020s, the comic included a line echoing this sentiment at the top of each installment: "There's some of Goofus and Gallant in us all.
+When the Gallant shines through, we show our best self."

+Goofus and Gallant has reflected shifts in American parenting styles and attitudes about how children (especially boys) ought to behave.
+While strips from the 1950s highlighted Goofus crying in pain and Gallant suppressing tears, strips from 2000 onward showed Goofus ignoring or reacting badly to hurts while Gallant expressed his emotions more openly to himself and others.
+Older installments of the comic also reflected a greater degree of autonomy for both Goofus and Gallant to explore unsupervised, while comics from 2000 onward rarely showed either child outdoors unsupervised by an adult.